AliRaza-commits/vueforge-ecommerce/README.md

 ## Services

-During the event we'll use several 3rd party SaaS platforms to provide app funcationality like data storage, payment processing, etc. Those services include:
+3rd party SaaS platforms will be used to provide app funcationality like data storage, payment processing, etc. Those services include:

 - Deskree
 - Contentful CMS